 When I had the idea of the user group and had spoke to some people to confirm it was a good idea and something the thought was a good idea.
 I set about starting to come up with a name, I went with Glasgow Azure User Group, which has given us a funny acronym, GAUG, but I notice a lot of other user groups have followed this naming convention. 😉

 I also set up a Microsoft 365 tenant for email and file storage, keeping the user groups communication and files separate from my own or my work.
-There is a cost associated with this and it was something at the start that the user group was eligible for via a Microsoft sponsorship program at the time.
+There is a cost associated with this and that can be a barrier for a lot of new groups, but it has been key to helping us to organise the admin side of the user group.

 Spreading the News